 This course requires the student to select an appropriate project plus a faculty advisor in consultation with the course coordinator.
-A project implemenation plan will then be prepared.
+A project implementation plan will then be prepared.
 The projects may vary considerably in nature.
-The project could be a site analysis, a design, a maintenace calendar, a construction or maintenance estimate (cost) analysis, a nursery propagation or production study.
-Available only to B.A.T.
-(Land Hort.)

-students.
+Available only to B.Tech (Land Hort.) students.

-Fall semester - 1 lab per week.
+Fall semester - 1 lec per week.

-PS370: Landscape Horticulture Work Program II (Pending program approval)
+PS370: Landscape Horticulture Work Program II Instructor: TBA

 This is a spring semester course.
 Students are required to work under contract in the landscape trade.
 The type of employment must be different than that experienced in previous work experience courses.
-Available only to B.A.T.
-(Land Hort.) students.
+Available only to B.Tech (Land Hort.) students.